 Q: How long does it take to tint my vehicle?

 We understand that many are on a tight schedule; however we do not rush through any of our tinting process.
 We take pride in our work and insist on the highest quality standards.
 But we also hire some of the most skilled and experienced window tint technicians out there!
 Some of the time element depends on the year, make, and model of your vehicle.
-We can tint most cars in 1 ½ hours, though we usually give the customer a two hour window.
+We can tint most cars in 2 hours, though the time-frame may vary.
 To tint just two front doors, we usually ask for 45 minutes.
 Obviously adding a windshield or a sunroof or a front windshield visor will be additional time.

 Q: What do I need to do to prepare my vehicle for window tint?

 Sunray Tint takes care of all the necessary preparation for getting your windows ready to tint.
 However, it is helpful to us if you get a basic car wash before bringing in your vehicle in order to achieve the best results.
 This will ensure both the quality of the job and your personal satisfaction as our valued customer.
 If we are tinting your whole car, and since we have to get inside the car to tint the back glass, removing the interior of your vehicle of personal belongings is also quite helpful.

 Q: What shades of tint do you offer?